Facts about life in Japan that confuses the world

 Japanese love pets

 And, above all, there is Hachiko, the Akita dog that died while waiting for his deceased owner at Shibuya station for nine years.
-Hachiko has its deserved monument, just like a hero, and millions (including us) take their pictures there to honor him.
+Hachiko has its deserved monument, just like a hero, and millions take pictures there to honor him.
+Hachiko is today a considerable part of Japanese modern culture and was turned into several films, like the Hollywood adaptation with Richard Gere.

 Japan has the world’s oldest and most active population